Sundaybrian/onfon-event-tracker/readme.md

 ## Setup/Installation Requirements

 - Clone the [Onfon Event Tracker](https://github.com/Sundaybrian/onfon-event-tracker)\*\* `cd onfon`
-- Navigate to the backend `cd backend` run `npm install` to install all dependencies
+-  run `npm install` to install all dependencies
 - Navigate to frontend `cd ..` then `cd frontend` and run `npm install` to install all frontend dependencies
-- open two terminals one for the frontend and the other for the backend
+- make sure you are in the onfon folder
-- `npm start` to launch the react frontend
+- remember to create a supervisor instance before running the backend.spin up insomia and use the `create-supervisor endpoint`
-- remember to create a supervisor instance before running thr backend.spin up insomia and use the `create-supervisor enpoint`
+- `npm run dev` to lauch the server, open insomnia or ,and create a supervisor instance first

 ```js
 // send this json as the payload for the post